SirenOfChrome/welcome-to-algorithms-and-data-structures-inperson/README.md

 We recommend going through the content in order.
 Always set a time limit, so you don’t spend too long on a single problem.
 Remember, your core coursework comes first!
 You can always work on this when you have free time or even after you graduate.

+**Note:** Content in this Data Structures and Algorithms course is not supported by the Ask a Question team.

 Good luck and happy coding!
 You’ve got this!